Alabama Butterfly Atlas

 Egg: Blue-green, flattened disc.

-Chrysalis: Light, golden brown.
-It is the overwintering stage.
+Chrysalis: Light, golden brown; bean shaped.
+The overwintering stage.

 The Latin name “neglecta” is appropriate for these butterflies.
 For more than one hundred years, Summer Azures were overlooked as a species—considered only a seasonal form of Spring Azure.
 Not until 1995 were look-alike Spring and Summer Azures recognized as different entities.